 Ghost Hunting Equipment for Beginners

-If you don’t want to invest in specific ghost hunting equipment there are ways to communicate with ghosts without specific ghost hunters gear.
+If you don’t want to invest in specific ghost-hunting equipment, there are ways to communicate with ghosts without specific ghost hunter gear.

 Digital Voice Recorder

 Before we had spirit boxes, we had audio recorders.
 We used to use an old tape cassette recorder (am I showing my age?), but the result is the same with any kind of recording device.

 While it is rare for the voice of a ghost to be strong enough to be heard by the naked ear but by starting a voice recorder after asking for a question and playing back the white noise on a louder volume, you can find disembodied voices on the audio recordings.

 This happens more often than you might think.
 Usually, the voices are lost in whatever else we were recording, and you won’t notice them unless you’re specifically looking for them.